Dementia with Lewy Bodies

 - Cerebrovascular events.

-- Diagnosis is usually a clinical one.
+- The decision to refer is usually a clinical one.

 - Routine haematology - FBC, ferritin, vitamin B12, folate.